Mammut Lithia Speed 15 Review

 The Mammut Lithia Speed 15 is made with 70D ripstop nylon.
 It comes in one size only and has a 17-inch torso length.
 Note that this pack felt small on our 5'6" tester (19-inch torso length), so if you're that size or larger, you might want to consider the men's version of this pack, the Mammut Lithium Speed, which has an 18-inch torso length.

 Overall, the Lithia Speed 15 did not score as high as some of the other models in this review.
-That's because it scored poorly for comfort when packed to the gills, and we consider that a highly relevant metric when picking hiking gear.
-However, there were still a lot of useful features about this pack, most noticeably how lightweight it was, and the case can be made that a lighter load will be more comfortable in the long run.
+That's because it scored poorly for comfort and ease of use when packed to the gills, and we consider that a highly relevant metric when picking hiking gear.
+However, there are still a lot of useful features about this pack, most noticeably how lightweight it is, and the case can be made that a lighter load will be more comfortable in the long run.
 If you don't need a lot of gear on your day hikes, don't carry much weight, or like for everything you own to be ultra-lightweight, the Lithia is a great option.

-Part of that weight savings comes from using thinner and lighter materials in the body of the pack, which, as we discuss in our durability section below, will affect the longevity of your pack.
-And, as we mentioned earlier in our comfort section, there is little padding or framing going on, and the pack is not as comfortable with heavy loads as those that have more padding, and therefore weigh more.
-But, there are often advantages to lightweight packs, particularly for fastpackers or anyone who's trying to cover a lot of miles as quickly as possible, and if you're into that kind of thing, this pack is an excellent choice.
+For a full-featured daypack, we are impressed at the light weight of the Mammut Lithia, coming in at just 19 ounces.
+Part of that weight savings comes from using thinner and lighter materials in the body of the pack, which, as we discuss in our durability section below, will affect the longevity of your bag.
+And, as we mentioned earlier in our comfort section, there's not a lot of padding, which saves you on weight but sacrifices a little comfort.
+But, there are often advantages to lightweight packs, particularly for fast-packers or anyone who's trying to cover a lot of miles as quickly as possible, and if you're into that kind of thing, this pack is an excellent choice.

-At times during our testing period it felt like the Mammut Lithia Speed 15 was in a category of its own.
+At times during our testing period, it felt like the Mammut Lithia Speed 15 was in a category of its own.
 Sure, it's not as comfortable as some of the beefier packs in this review, and it likely won't last as long either.
-But if you're in the market for a lightweight pack, then this is the one for you.
-It has all of the features you might want or need on the trails, without the extra pounds to weigh you down.
+But if you're in the market for a lightweight pack that still has all the features of a bigger, heavier pack, then this is the one for you.
+It has all of the versatility you might want or need on the trails, without the extra pounds to weigh you down.